All-on-Four dental Implants in Toronto

 How will your new teeth look like?

 If you have an ideal smile, bring it to your dentist during the consultation so that he/she can try to include as many aesthetic characteristics as possible without compromising on quality.
-Your dentist will also show you photos of previous patients who’ve had a similar surgery done to help you envision your new set of teeth.
+At our All on Four dental clinic in Toronto our dentists will also show you photos of previous patients who’ve had a similar surgery done to help you envision your new set of teeth.

 How many implants should be used?